Home Office

 Track Your STR Deductions in One Place

-DeductFlow helps STR hosts capture every deduction — from home office to supplies to depreciation — automatically categorized for Schedule C.
+DeductFlow helps STR hosts capture every deduction — from home office to supplies to depreciation — automatically categorized for your tax return.

 Start Free Trial